APSEZ quarterly profit falls 22 pc to Rs 1,033 crore | Business

 During 2021-22, APSEZ concluded two very strategic partnerships ensuring sustainable business growth.

-''The first being a JV with John Keells Holdings & Sri Lanka Port Authority for construction of Colombo West International Terminal-II; and the second is a partnership with Flipkart for the construction of a 534,000 sq. ft. fulfilment centre in the upcoming logistics hub at Mumbai,'' the statement said.
+''The first being a JV with John Keells Holdings and Sri Lanka Port Authority for construction of Colombo West International Terminal-II; and the second is a partnership with Flipkart for the construction of a 5,34,000 sq ft fulfilment centre in the upcoming logistics hub at Mumbai,'' the statement said.

 APSEZ through its subsidiary, The Adani Harbour Services Ltd (TAHSL), has acquired 100 per cent stake in Ocean Sparkle Ltd (OSL).